 Wastewater Performance Charts

-The City of Tampa has over 2600+ Food Service Establishments (FSE) throughout the City's sewer service area that are inspected twice per year with four (4) inspectors).
-The purpose of these grease trap/interceptor inspections is to minimize grease accumulation into the wastewater collection system in accordance with the City's Grease Ordinance adopted in 2005.
-The annual goal is 6144 inspections or 512 inspections monthly.
+The City of Tampa has over 2,600 Food Service Establishments (FSE) throughout the city’s service area that are inspected once per year by four (4) inspectors.
+The purpose of this grease trap/interceptor inspections is to minimize grease accumulation in the wastewater collection system in accordance with the City’s Grease Ordinance adopted in 2005.
+The annual goal is 3,000 per year or 250 inspections per month.

 Manholes are visually inspected by three (3) manhole inspection crews to determine the current condition, need of rehabilitation, and the priority of the rehabilitation.
 The 30,000 manholes in our system are inspected on a seven (7) year cycle.